Steiner's Model of Group Effectiveness: Understanding How Teams Achieve Success

 - Motivation Losses: These occur due to reduced individual effort within the group setting, a phenomenon known as social loafing.
 Individuals may feel less accountable for their contributions when working in a group, leading to a decrease in overall effort.

 - Production Blocking: This refers to situations where one member's actions impede the progress of others.
-For instance, in brainstorming sessions, one dominant member might stifle the contributions of others.
+To give you an idea, in brainstorming sessions, one dominant member might stifle the contributions of others.

 4. Process Gains (PG): These are the positive factors that enhance group performance beyond the sum of individual contributions.
 Steiner identified several types: